 Adjustability & draw-bias

 These days many drivers offer adjustable hosel and head weighting settings.
-In some cases, like the Titleist TSi 2, these can produce some dramatic changes in ball flight.
+In some cases, these can produce some dramatic changes in ball flight.
 Such drivers can be useful if you are planning a course of lessons to fix a hook or slice.

 However, try not to get too caught up with this when looking for a forgiving driver.
 Instead find a forgiving driver that suits your general ball flight – straight, slice or hook.
 You'll not gain much, or you'll likely be less consistent if you keep tinkering with your driver settings.